 In the last stage, Resource Maturity sees a decentralised small business retain the advantages of its size whilst flexing the maturity of its systems.
 Financial resources and managerial talent should ensure continued success.
 The biggest threat is ossification; lack of innovative thinking and avoiding risks can see a small business pale into irrelevance and eventually fossilise beneath hungrier, savvier competition.

 Go Big on Customer Experience

 Research shows there is a strong link between customer experience and revenue growth.
-In an age of Uber and Amazon, small businesses must compete to deliver the same frictionless service as global heavy-weights.
-E-signature, however, offers efficiency, security and a more seamless customer experience, whether you’re a multi-national conglomerate or one of the UK’s 3.4 million sole traders.
+In an age of Uber and Amazon, small businesses must compete to deliver the same frictionless service as global heavy weights.
+Tools such as eSignature offer efficiency, security and a more seamless customer experience, whether you’re a multi-national conglomerate or one of the UK’s 3.4 million sole traders.

 Mobile Document Scanning means customers can now use the cameras on their phones to scan documents such as disclosure packets, invoice approvals, and event waivers, and then edit, crop, resize and add multiple pages before importing to DocuSign.